VisitRome.com

 Teatro Argentina is another prominent cultural centre hosting various theatrical events.
 Its architecture and history provide a backdrop for enjoying Italy's performing arts scene.

 Contemporary art enthusiasts should visit Rome's galleries and museums dedicated to modern and experimental works.
-The Auditorium Parco della Musica serves as a hub for Rome's cultural scene and is home to the Orchestra dell'Accademia Nazionale di Santa Cecilia.
+The Auditorium Parco della Musica serves as a hub for Rome's cultural scene and houses the Orchestra dell'Accademia Nazionale di Santa Cecilia.

 For sports fans, Stadio Olimpico remains a key venue.
 This stadium regularly hosts major sporting events like football and rugby matches, providing an exciting atmosphere for live sports action.
 Rome has various outdoor activities for visitors.
 From history and art to simply seeing the city, there's plenty to enjoy.